 I take 200 billion CFUs of Klaire Labs Ther-biotic Complete Powder, which is a high dosage.
 My naturopath suggested this dosage due to the antibiotics I took as a teen to “cure” my acne, and the aggravation my intestinal lining has endured due to gluten intolerance.
 This probiotic contains twelve strains.
 For children age two and older, Klaire Labs makes children's chewable tablets, which contain 25 billion CFUs.
 This costs about $35 for 60 tablets.
 If you really can't afford this (and I recommend making sacrifices to be able to afford it), a cheaper alternative is Rainbow Light's Probiolicious Gummies, which cost about $13 for 50 gummies.
 These gummies only contain 1 billion CFUs.
 Therefore, Rainbow Light might be helpful for daily maintenance but if your child has taken antibiotics or has digestion or health issues I suggest either Klaire Labs Ther-biotic Complete Powder or Klaire Labs Children's Chewables.
 For infants under age two Klaire Labs offers an Infant Formula Powder.

 If you still feel confused as to what exactly you should take I recommend that you see a naturopathic doctor.
-On the right side of this page there is a link to find a naturopath in your area.
-But in the meantime, while you're waiting to see your naturopathic doctor, taking any probiotic would be better than no probiotic at all.
+But in the meantime, taking any probiotic would be better than no probiotic at all.
 Good luck!